chilburger/llcu612/README.md

-# This is Christina Hilburger's LLCU-612 GitHub repository.
+# This is Christina Hilburger's LLCU-612 GitHub Repository.